snowball-one/django-oscar-easyrec/README.rst

 users_also_viewed
 -----------------

-Returns a list of recommended items based on users who viewed this all viewed X
+Returns a list of recommended items based on users who viewed this also viewed X

 parameters: